‘Run Joe Run’ signs greet Biden at firefighters’ speech

 - A shredded book, a passport: What 157 victims left behind VIEW

+He questioned those who oppose collective bargaining rights, saying: “Who the hell are these guys?”

-He also criticized the Republican-championed tax cut signed into law by Trump, arguing they benefit the wealthy at the expense of the middle class.
+And he singled out the Republican-championed tax cut signed into law by Trump, arguing that Republicans want to pay for it with devastating cuts to the social safety net.

+“I’ll never understand people who fight you on the basics, like safety, fair play health care,” Biden said.

+He expanded his critique of Trump to broader themes about the country’s founding principles.